Language learning tip #1: Focus on conversation

 These are two different types of learning and one is far more useful than the other.

-Tip to learn languages 4: 1-on-1 tutoring is better than group classes
+Tip to learn Italian #4: 1-on-1 tutoring is better than group classes

 If you can’t afford 1-on-1 tutoring, find a language buddy online.
 There is a number of websites of foreigners who want to learn English who would be willing to trade practice time in their native language for practice in yours.

-On the contrary, you get a really poor return for your time and effort in group classes because:
+On the contrary, you get a really poor return for your time and effort in group classes to learn Italian because:

 - The class moves at the pace of its slowest student.